Note: I updated this post in November 2018 for clarity and additional resources.

 I love to wear jewelry that has a deeper meaning, which is why I’m so psyched to have created these beautiful pieces with Satya.
 In honor of the Spirit Junkie jewelry line, I sat down with her to ask a few questions.

-After reading the Q&A, check out this 2-minute guided mala meditation led by Satya!
+After reading the Q&A, check out a 2-minute guided mala meditation led by Satya!

 Practicing Kundalini yoga is so powerful that it can awaken your creativity with an 11-minute meditation and Kriya.
 I feel it has expanded all that I do in design and my life!

 A mala is a meditation tool or prayer beads that helps you stay focused on a prayer or meditation.
 The traditional Yogic mala is 108 beads, which represent 108 aspects of your true self.
 Using it can enhance or ignite any or all of these amazing parts of you!

 Why is it powerful to meditate with a mala?